SAGEEP 2025/MRM Luncheons/Conference Events/Activities

 WEDNESDAY, April 16

-SAGEEP/MRM Wrap-Up Reception.
 After the technical talks on Wednesday, gather for the last networking opportunity in the Exhibit Hall.
-If you've not already, be sure to view the posters, visit with exhibitors and enjoy refreshments.
-3:10pm - 4pm
+If you've not already, be sure to view the posters, visit with exhibitors, take advantage of your last networking opportunity with fellow attendees and enjoy the refreshments - the Reception includes 1 drink ticket for alcoholic beverages, complimentary sodas and water, and light appetizers.
+Cash bar available for additional drinks.

 THURSDAY, April 17